romshark/Go-1-2-Proposal---Immutability/README.md

 on the actual function declaration in the code instead of relying on the potentially inconsistent documentation.

-This way - when ever you see a mutable reference type argument you'll know you have to assume that the state of the referenced object will potentially be mutated.
+This way - whenever you see a mutable reference type argument you'll know you have to assume that the state of the referenced object will potentially be mutated.
 Contrary you can safely assume that the referenced object won't be mutated if it's declared immutable.

-If the vendor of the external function decides to change the mutability of an argument he/she will have to change the argument types introducing breaking API changes causing compiler errors and making you to pay attention to whether or not everything's right.
+If the vendor of the external function decides to change the mutability of an argument he/she will have to change the argument types introducing breaking API changes causing compiler errors and making you pay attention to whether or not everything's right.
 The vendor won't be able to just silently mutate your objects referenced by immutable references!
-The compiler will prevent this either before the vendor releases the update (assuming that the code is compiled before publication by a CI system) or during your local build (in the worst case) preventing insidious bugs from being introduces.
+The compiler will prevent this either before the vendor releases the update (assuming that the code is compiled before publication by a CI system) or during your local build (in the worst case) preventing insidious bugs from being introduced.

 #### 1.2.2.
 Self-Explaining Code
-With immutable types there's no need to explicitly describe mutability recommendations in the documentation.
+With immutable types, there's no need to explicitly describe mutability recommendations in the documentation.
 When immutable types are declared as such then the code becomes self-explaining:
-- If you see an argument of an immutable type - you can rely on it not being changed neither inside the function itself, nor inside any other functions this function calls etc.
+- If you see an argument of an immutable type - you can rely on it not being changed neither inside the function itself nor inside any other functions this function calls etc.
 - If you see an immutable method (or a "function with a receiver of an immutable type" if you will) - you can rely on it not changing the object.